rmkelley/rmkelley.github.io/lab1SQL.md

 [Mass Shapefile](lab1_data.gpkg)

 The column HD01_VD01 is rent while the column HD01_VD03 is the latinx population.
-I got this data from [the Census Bureau](https://factfinder.census.gov/faces/nav/jsf/pages/guided_search.xhtml) It came in two seperate datatables which I then joined by their GEO.id2 to the shapefile's GEOID.
+I got this data from [the Census Bureau](https://factfinder.census.gov/faces/nav/jsf/pages/guided_search.xhtml) It came in two separate data tables which I then joined by their GEO.id2 to the shapefile's GEOID.
 I had to create new columns for both values using Field Calculator, however, as the initial data type was 'string' and I needed it to be numeric- in this case 'double'.

 Here are the original datafiles (including metatada) that i drew from.
 [Shapefile](ACS_17_5YR_B03001.zip)